Boosting the Local Invariance for Better Adversarial Transferability: Related Work

-Advanced objective functions often perturb mid-layer features to improve transferability~\cite{wang2023diversifying,zhang2022naa,zhang2022enhancing}.
+\textbf{Advanced objective functions} often perturb mid-layer features to improve transferability~\cite{wang2023diversifying,zhang2022naa,zhang2022enhancing}.
 For instance, ILA~\cite{huang2019ila} enhances the similarity of feature differences between an adversarial example and its benign counterpart on a pre-specified layer of the source model.
 FIA~\cite{wang2021fia} disrupts object-aware features that significantly influence model decisions to calculate the aggregated gradients for updating the perturbation.
 ILPD~\cite{Li2023ILPD} amplifies the magnitude of perturbations in the adversarial direction within intermediate layers by incorporating perturbation decay in a single-stage optimization framework.
+BFA~\cite{WANG2024bfa} partitions image features into white-box and black-box components, generates a fitted image by perturbing the white-box features, and then computes the fitted gradient across images with varying degrees.

-Ensemble attacks simultaneously generate adversarial examples on multiple surrogate models to enhance adversarial transferability.
-Dong~\etal~\cite{dong2018mifgsm} aggregate the logits from all surrogate models to generate adversarial examples.
-SVRE~\cite{xiong2022stochastic} adopts the stochastic variance to reduce gradient variance between various models and escape poor local optima during the update process.
-CWA~\cite{chen2024rethinkingensemble} identifies shared vulnerabilities across an ensemble of models to improve transferability.
+\textbf{Ensemble attacks} simultaneously generate adversarial examples on multiple surrogate models to enhance adversarial transferability.
+Dong \etal~\cite{dong2018mifgsm} aggregate the logits from all surrogate models to generate adversarial examples.
+SVRE~\cite{xiong2022stochastic} adopts the stochastic variance to reduce gradient variance between various models.
+CWA~\cite{chen2024rethinkingensemble} identifies shared vulnerabilities across an ensemble of models to improve adversarial transferability.
+SMER~\cite{tang2024ensemble} stochastically selects a single surrogate model in each internal loop for mini-batch perturbation and employs a reinforcement learning framework to dynamically optimize ensemble weights.

+Besides, with the development of vision-language models (VLMs), adversarial attacks on VLMs have also gained great research attention.
+AttackVLM~\cite{zhao2023attackvlm} evaluates the robustness of open-source VLMs through transfer-based attacks and query-based strategies.
+Dong \etal~\cite{dong2023ssacwa} combines SSA~\cite{long2022ssa} and CWA~\cite{chen2024rethinkingensemble} to improve transferability on commercial VLMs, \eg Google's Bard.
+M-Attack~\cite{li2025mattack} utilizes randomly cropping and resizing to enhance targeted adversarial transferability against closed-source VLMs.
+FOA-Attack~\cite{jia2025foa} incorporates local features alignment and dynamically adjusts each model's weight, thereby yielding a substantial boost in adversarial transferability on VLMs.